 “I’m now really worried about my return to work in 2 weeks.
 How’s he going to manage 4 hours there if he’s in such a state after an hour?!
 I’m going to take him twice next week but I think it’ll be a long time before he’s happy there.”

-We get that taking your baby to nursery can be tough – especially in the first few weeks – and, with this in mind, we talked to Sarah Steel, managing director of the Old Station Nursery group, to get her tips on how you can make sure your child is as ready as possible for the transition from home to nursery.
+Taking your baby to nursery is often tough – especially in the first few weeks – and, with this in mind, we talked to Sarah Steel, managing director of the Old Station Nursery group, to get her tips on how you can make sure your child is as ready as possible for the transition from home to nursery.

 “When it comes to preparing your toddler for her first day at nursery, every parent is different,” says Sarah.

-“And then there are the more blasé parents who phone on a Friday wanting their little one to start on a Monday, and we have to tell them it takes a little longer than that to prepare a toddler.”
+“And then there are the last-minute parents who phone on a Friday wanting their little one to start on a Monday, and we have to tell them it takes a little longer than that to prepare a toddler.”

 Here are Sarah’s tips for helping your toddler settle into nursery….